Leaving Certificate Geography

 Human activity affects river channels through engineering works including channelization, dam construction, diversion and culverting (building a sewer or pipe under a road or railway line for river water to pass through).
 The less obvious indirect effects of point and reach changes occurring downstream and throughout the basin, however, are much more recently appreciated.
 These are complemented by effects of alterations of land use, such as deforestation, intensive agriculture and incidence of fire, with the most extreme effects produced by building activity and urbanisation.

-overall channel planform, the network and the ecology have changed.
+Changing river channels are most evident in the channel cross-section where changes of size, shape and composition are now well-established, with up to tenfold increases or decreases illustrated by results from more than 200 world studies.
+In addition the overall channel platform the network and the ecology have changed.
 Specific terms have become associated with changing river channels including enlargement, shrinkage and metamorphosis.
 Although the scope of adjustment has been established, it has not always been possible to predict what will happen in a particular location, because of complex response and contingency.
 The ways in which changes in cross-section relate to reach and network changes are less clear, despite investigations showing the distribution of changes along

 segmented channels.